OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - :ref:`Federation of multiple OpenNebula Zones <introf>` for scalability, isolation or multiple-site support

+- ref:`customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.

-- Powerful and flexible Scheduler for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…  [TODO: Add link]
+- Powerful and flexible :ref:`scheduler <schg>` for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…  [TODO: Add link]

 **HIGH AVAILABILITY AND BUSINESS CONTINUITY**